Cuba Food Guide

 Fufú de Plátano (Mashed Plantain)

-Eastern Cuban dish of mashed green plantains mixed with garlic, pork cracklings (chicharrones), and sometimes chicken broth.
-African in origin, brought by enslaved people to Cuba.
-The plantains are boiled and mashed similar to mashed potatoes but with distinctive sweetness and garlic punch.
-Traditional in Santiago de Cuba.
+An Eastern Cuban dish of mashed green plantains worked through with garlic, pork cracklings (chicharrones), and sometimes chicken broth.
+Its roots are African, carried to Cuba by enslaved people.
+The plantains are boiled and mashed much like potatoes, but the result is sweeter and hits harder with garlic.
+It's a Santiago de Cuba staple.

 Regional Specialties & Local Favorites